create3000/x_ite/docs/_posts/components/Rendering/TriangleSet.md

 TriangleSet is a geometry node containing a Coordinate|CoordinateDouble node, and can also contain Color|ColorRGBA, Normal and TextureCoordinate nodes.

-The TriangleSet node belongs to the **Rendering** component and its default container field is *geometry.* It is available since X3D version 3.0 or later.
+The TriangleSet node belongs to the **Rendering** component and its default container field is *geometry.* It is available from X3D version 3.0 or later.

 ## Hierarchy